 Briante has received grants and awards from the Atlantic Monthly, the MacDowell Colony, the Academy of American Poets, the Dorothy Sargent Rosenberg Memorial Fund, the US-Mexico Fund for Culture, and (most recently) the Ucross Foundation.

 Her research and teaching interests include poetry and poetics, creative nonfiction, cross-genre writing, experimental autobiography, documentary studies, affect theory, and translation.
-She is a professor of creative writing at the University of Arizona.
-She serves as the faculty liaison and educational facilitator for the Southwest Field Studies in Writing Program.
-The Southwest Field Studies in Writing program amplifies voices and expands dialogue on issues related to the border by sending three Creative Writing MFA students to research and write during a two-week residency in Patagonia, AZ, on projects unique to the borderlands.
+She is a professor of creative writing at the University of Arizona and director of the MFA Program in Creative Writing.
+She serves as the co-coordinator of the Southwest Field Studies in Writing Program.
+The Southwest Field Studies in Writing program amplifies voices and expands dialogue on issues related to the border by sending three Creative Writing MFA students to engage in reciprocal research and write during a two-week residency in Patagonia, AZ, on projects unique to the borderlands.